Ernie Haase & Signature Sound (album)

-Ernie Haase & Signature Sound is an eponymous album released by the Christian gospel quartet of the same name.
+Ernie Haase & Signature Sound is an self-titled album released by the Christian gospel quartet of the same name.
 The album was produced by Gaither Music Group and released on October 25, 2005.
-This album also has a DVD companion filmed at the Reardom Auditorium, Anderson University in Anderson, Indiana.
+This album also has a DVD companion filmed at the Reardon Auditorium, Anderson University in Anderson, Indiana.
+This DVD video paid tribute to George Younce who had died on April 11, 2005.